k8sp/cuda/README.md

 `/home/core/share` on the VM to `/opt/share` in the Docker container.

-Please be aware that the Docker container gets the Linux kernel version using `uname` in `build.sh`, and grabs Linux kernel source code that matches the CoreOS kernel version running in the VM.
+Please be aware that the Docker container gets the Linux kernel version using `uname` in `build-cuda-driver.sh`, and grabs Linux kernel source code that matches the CoreOS kernel version running in the VM.
 If you want to use another channel of CoreOS, say stable or beta, please edit Vagrantfile to use the corresponding Vagrant CoreOS box.

 The checked out Linux kernel source code is put in `/opt/share/linux`.
 You will notice `./linux` on the host.

+## Build CUDA Applications

+After `./run.sh` builds the CUDA driver as kernel modules, we can run `./run.sh` again to build an example CUDA application `./example/example.cu`.
+The mechanism for this building is similar to how to build the CUDA driver, as described in `build-cuda-app.sh`.

 ## Pitfalls